ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 # Understand how to move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the IBM Cloud Container Service.
 You will learn how to take an existing application, containerize it, deploy it to a Kubernetes cluster, and then extend it using IBM Cloud services.
-Though migrating existing applications to Kubernetes can be different from an application to application, this tutorial aims to outline the path with an example.
+While the specific steps to migrate an existing application will vary, this tutorial aims to outline the general path with an example.

-[Kubernetes](https://kubernetes.io/) is a container orchestrator to provision, manage, and scale applications.
-Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of multiple worker machines called nodes.
-With Kubernetes you get built-in scaling features, load balancing, auto-recovery, quick deployment rollout and more.

-[IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security insight into images and containers, and integration with Watson, IoT, and data.
+The [IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security, as well as insights into images and containers.

 There are two options for moving an application to Kubernetes:

-- Identify single component of a large monolith application which can be separated into its own micro-service.
-Containerize and deploy micro-service to Kubernetes.
-Repeat.
+1. Identify components of a large monolith application, which can be separated into their own micro-service, containerized and deployed to Kubernetes.
-- Containerize the entire application and deploy it on a Kubernetes cluster.
+2. Containerize the entire application and deploy it on a Kubernetes cluster.

 In this tutorial, you will exercise the latter option using a popular Java e-commerce application **JPetStore**.
-After moving it to Kubernetes, you will extend it using IBM Cloud services.
+After moving it to Kubernetes, you will extend it by using IBM Cloud services.

 ## Objectives:

 {: #objectives}

 - Understand how to map components between VMs and Kubernetes.
-- Containerize application.
+- Containerize the application.
-- Deploy the container to Kubernetes cluster on IBM Cloud Container Service.
+- Deploy the container to a Kubernetes cluster on the IBM Cloud Container Service.
 - Extend the application with IBM Cloud services.

 ## Services used

 {: #products}

-This tutorial uses the following products:
+This tutorial uses the following cloud services:

 - [{{site.data.keyword.containershort}}](https://console.bluemix.net/containers-kubernetes/catalog/cluster)
 - [{{site.data.keyword.composeForMySQL_full}}](https://console.bluemix.net/catalog/services/compose-for-mysql)